warncke/immutable-app-component/README.md

 The component object has a `toString` method that renders the template so the component object can be placed in a template as a simple variable.

-## ImmutableAppComponentClient
+## ImmutableAppComponent

 Every component that is rendered on the server instantiates a new instance of that component on the client.
-All components are registered with the global `ImmutableAppComponentClient` instance which manages the components on the page and coordinates all communications with the server.
+All components are registered with the global `ImmutableAppComponent` instance which manages the components on the page and coordinates all communications with the server.

 Every component is given a unique id which will be the component name in param